Natural reservoir: Environmental reservoirs

-Environmental reservoirs include living and non-living reservoirs that harbor infectious pathogens outside the bodies of animals.
-These reservoirs may exist on land (plants and soil), in water, or the air.
-Pathogens in these reservoirs are sometimes free-living.
-The bacteria Legionella pneumophila, a facultative intracellular parasite which causes Legionnaires' disease, and Vibrio cholerae, which causes cholera, can both exist as free-living parasites in certain water sources as well as in invertebrate animal hosts.
+Environmental reservoirs include living and non living reservoirs that harbor pathogens outside the bodies of animals.
+These reservoirs may occur in soil, water, plants, built environments, or air.
+Pathogens in these settings may be free living for part of their life cycle or may persist long enough to remain epidemiologically important.

-Disease transmission
+Examples include Legionella pneumophila, which can persist in water systems and cause Legionnaires' disease, and Vibrio cholerae, which can survive in aquatic environments as well as in association with aquatic organisms.
+Environmental reservoirs are especially important in diseases influenced by sanitation, water quality, and contamination of built environments.

+Transmission from reservoirs

-A disease reservoir acts as a transmission point between a pathogen and a susceptible host.
-Transmission can occur directly or indirectly.
+A disease reservoir functions as the ecological setting from which a pathogen reaches a susceptible host.
+Transmission may occur directly or indirectly, depending on the pathogen, host, and environmental conditions.